-These assessments all corroborate that Saint Lucia, like many other Caribbean SIDS, due to its geographic location, relatively small size; open economy with a negative balance of trade; limited natural resource base; limited human capacity and resources; and limited technological capability, is also highly susceptible to the vagaries of international trade, exogenous economic and financial shocks.
+These assessments all corroborate that Saint Lucia, like many other Caribbean SIDS, due to its geographic location; relatively small size; open economy with a negative balance of trade; limited natural resource base; limited human capacity and resources; and limited technological capability, is highly susceptible to the vagaries of international trade, exogenous economic and financial shocks.
 Safety and security issues are now high on the global and regional agendas and so need to be elevated on the national agenda.
-Terrorism, biosecurity, food security, and the environmental health and security implication of "open borders" are but some of the concerns.
-In this regard, he enhanced CDM strategy goes further to emphasise "growing attention" to technological or human induced hazards, and the need for a stronger multi-hazard approach and a broadening of concern beyond natural events, particularly hurricanes.
+Terrorism, bio-security, food security, environmental health, and security implications of "open borders" are but some of the concerns.
+In this regard, the enhanced CDM strategy emphasises the need for "growing attention" to technological or human induced hazards, and the need for a stronger multi-hazard approach and a broadening of concern beyond natural events, particularly hurricanes.